-- 1. Catherine Sullivan (Head of Finance) System administrator: prepare and approve - 2.
-Jasmina Haynes (CEO) System administrator: prepare and approve - 3.
-Derek Thorne (Head of Programme Development) End user: prepare and approve - 4.
-Annalisa Renna (Head of Operations) End user: prepare and approve - 5.
-Melanie Vaufrey (Finance Assistant) System administrator: prepare only
+- 1. Britto Bernadet (Finance and Compliance Manager) System administrator: prepare and approve payments - 2.
+Jasmina Haynes (CEO) System administrator: prepare and approve payments - 3.
+Derek Thorne (Head of Programme Development) End user: prepare and approve payments - 4.
+Annalisa Renna (Head of Operations) End user: prepare and approve payments - 5.
+Baduwah MacArthur (Finance and Governance Assistant) System administrator: prepare payments only

-All bank accounts are reconciled to the accounting system at least monthly and the month-end reconciliation is reviewed by an independent person, typically the Head of Finance.
+All bank accounts are reconciled to the accounting system at least monthly and the month-end reconciliation is reviewed by an independent person, typically the Finance and Compliance Manager.